snipem/hugo-book/exampleSite/content/docs/shortcodes/collapse.md

-# Collapsable
+# Collapse

-Collapsable menus structure the menu.
+Collapse menus structure the menu.
 Enable `BookMenuBundle` for this to work.

 ```toml
   BookMenuBundle = '/menu'